vic-ffm/architecture-docs-open-public/README.md

 All code within this repository is licenced under a MIT-style Licence.

-Please see the [LICENSE](LICENSE) file in the root of the repository for the full text of the MIT License.
+Please see the [LICENSE](LICENSE) file in the root of the repository for the full text of the Licence.

 ## 🛠️ About this Site